bcgov/site-status-checker/README.md

 ### Input and Output Files

 A CSV (comma separated value) is expected.
 Call the input column header `URL`.
-A second CSV file is created with the same contents, but adding results under the `HTTP_STATUS` column.
-If not present the column will be created.
+A second CSV file is created with the same content, but adding results under the `HTTP_STATUS` column.
+If not present, the column will be created.

 `URL` is the default input header.